IUSmusic/DMS/README.txt

 The Software is provided as is without warranty of any kind express or implied including but not limited to the warranties of merchantability fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim damages or other liability whether in an action of contract tort or otherwise arising from out of or in connection with the Software or the use or other dealings in the Software.

+Trademark and brand notice

+IUS and IUS Music are protected brand identifiers associated with the official IUS project.

+The code in this repository is licensed separately under the MIT License.
+That software license does not grant permission to use the IUS name, the IUS Music name, the official logo, the visual identity, artwork, images, audio branding, or other protected brand assets unless explicit written permission is given by IUS Music.

+All rights in the IUS and IUS Music brand identity are reserved.